funkia/purescript-turbine/docs/tutorial.md

 we are interested in.

 When a component is initially created its selected output is usually `{}`.
-This matches the intuition that a newly constructed component has not had any of it available output selected yet.
+This matches the intuition that a newly constructed component has not had any of its available output selected yet.
 The available output on the other hand will be a record of all the various streams, behaviors, and other things that the component produces.

-As an example consider this slightly simplified type of the `button` function.
+As an example, consider this slightly simplified type of the `button` function:

 ```purescript
 button :: { | a } -> Component {} { click :: Stream ClickEvent